ShankyMalewar/RAG-Astronomy2e-Chatbot/README.md

 ## 📌 Overview
-🔹 Implements a RAG pipeline for enhanced information retrieval 🔹 Uses Mistral 7B-Instruct v0.3 as the LLM for response generation 🔹 Stores processed textbook data in a vector database 🔹 Allows users to ask astronomy-related questions and receive AI-generated responses 🔹 The chatbot is not deployed – it runs entirely within the provided notebook
+🔹 Implements a RAG pipeline for enhanced information retrieval 🔹 Uses Mistral 7B-Instruct v0.3 as the LLM for response generation 🔹 Allows users to ask astronomy-related questions and receive AI-generated responses 🔹 The chatbot is not deployed – it runs entirely within the provided notebook